infominer33/infominer33.github.io/_pages/index.md

 <img src="https://infominer.id/assets/img/1pLr.gif"/>

-## Tips Jar
+## Support the Cause

-I would love to **Earn some Bitcoin**, but I will say that taking time out to work means that I have less time to create these valuable resources, feel free to send a donation to support the cause.
+I would love to **Earn some Bitcoin**, but I will say that taking time out to work means that I have less time to create these valuable resources.
+Feel free to send a donation to support the cause.

 [https://tippin.me/@infominer33](https://tippin.me/@infominer33)